 Other types of prenatal screening and diagnostic tests may require more than one office visit, multiple blood draws, or carry a higher risk of false positive results.
 Diagnostic tests, such as chorionic villus sampling (CVS) or amniocentesis, provide definite results for most chromosome conditions but have an associated risk of miscarriage.

-NIPT poses minimal risk to the mother or baby with high detection rates and low false positives.
+NIPT is noninvasive to the mother or baby with high detection rates and low false positives.
 The American Congress of Obstetricians and Gynecologists (ACOG) and International Society of Prenatal Diagnosis (ISPD), along with other professional societies, have stated that NIPT is an available screening option for all pregnant women.1,2

 Click on the below to view the sensitivity and specificity data table.